antonisin/antonisin/README.md

 Hi there 👋!

-My name is **Max**.
-I am a full stack web developer with 8 years of experience in the industry.
-My area of expertise is in PHP and JavaScript, and I have a strong passion for creating dynamic and engaging web solutions.
-I am highly skilled in developing robust, scalable, and efficient applications that deliver an outstanding user experience.
+My name is Max.
+I’m a senior backend-focused engineer with 10+ years in the industry, building scalable services, APIs, and internal platforms.
+My core stack is TypeScript/Node.js (NestJS) and PHP (Symfony), and I enjoy turning complex requirements into clean, reliable systems.

-I am committed to using industry standards and best practices, and I always strive to write high-level, clean, and maintainable code.
-I am proficient in both front-end and back-end technologies, utilizing frameworks and libraries, such as ReactJS and Symfony to streamline the development process.
-I have a deep understanding of databases, server-side architecture and methodology.
+I’m committed to engineering discipline — standards, best practices, and solid methodology.
+I care about system design, microservices, API design (REST/gRPC), integrations, and production readiness: performance, reliability, and code that stays maintainable over time.
+I’m also comfortable working across the stack when needed (React), but my strongest area is backend architecture and delivery.

 But aside from coding, I have a true passion for tea!
 I believe that a good cup of tea is essential to a productive day and can help bring clarity to even the most challenging problems.
 Whether I'm enjoying a warm, comforting brew or a crisp, refreshing glass of iced tea, I find that tea helps me stay focused and inspired.